Projection-valued measure

-Projection-valued measures are used to express results in spectral theory, such as the important spectral theorem for self-adjoint operators.
+Projection-valued measures are used to express results in spectral theory, such as the important spectral theorem for self-adjoint operators, in which case the PVM is sometimes referred to as the spectral measure.
 The Borel functional calculus for self-adjoint operators is constructed using integrals with respect to PVMs.
 In quantum mechanics, PVMs are the mathematical description of projective measurements.
 They are generalized by positive operator valued measures (POVMs) in the same sense that a mixed state or density matrix generalizes the notion of a pure state.